Getting Started#

 Easily building a strong baseline for tabular machine learning#

 The goal of skrub is to ease tabular data preparation for machine learning.
-The tabular_learner() function provides an easy way to build a simple but reliable machine-learning model, working well on most tabular data.
+The tabular_pipeline() function provides an easy way to build a simple but reliable machine learning model that works well on most tabular data.

 from sklearn.model_selection import cross_validate